 The establishment, operation and management of corporate entities in China is governed by the Company Law of the PRC (the "Company Law").
 According to the Company Law, companies established in the PRC are either limited liability companies or joint stock limited liability companies.
 The Company Law applies to both PRC domestic companies and foreign-invested companies.
-The establishment procedures, approval procedures, registered capital requirements, foreign exchange matters, accounting practices, taxation and labor matters of a wholly foreign-owned enterprise are regulated by the Wholly Foreign-owned Enterprise Law of the PRC and the Implementation Regulation of the Wholly Foreign-owned Enterprise Law.
+The establishment procedures, approval procedures, registered capital requirements, foreign exchange matters, accounting practices, taxation and labor matters of a wholly foreign-owned enterprise are regulated by the Wholly Foreign-owned Enterprise Law.
 According to these regulations, foreign-invested enterprises in the PRC may only pay dividends out of their accumulated profit, if any, determined in accordance with PRC accounting standards and regulations.
 A PRC company is required to set aside general reserves of at least 10% of its after-tax profit, until the cumulative amount of such reserves reaches 50% of its registered capital unless the provisions of laws regarding foreign investment provide otherwise.
 In addition, PRC companies may allocate a portion of their after-tax profits based on PRC accounting standards to employee welfare and bonus funds at their discretion.
 These reserves and employee welfare and bonus funds are not distributable as cash dividends.
 A PRC company may not distribute any profits until any losses from prior fiscal years have been offset.
 Profits retained from prior fiscal years may be distributed together with distributable profits from the current fiscal year.